13tales/ripley-farewell/index.md

 For most of her life, Ripley's entry or departure in a room was accompanied by a furious drumming of dog feet on a hardwood floor, sometimes a dramatic leap or a loud triumphant bark.
 When she left us, it was peacefully and without a whisper, as if she were tip-toeing out, so quietly that we barely knew she had gone.
 ![Ripley, Tom, and Raya last weekend](./img/ripley_tom_raya.jpg)

-Much as I might try, I can't sum up 5 excellent years with Ripley, even in a long and maudlin post like this one.
+I can't sum up 5 excellent years with Ripley, even in a long and maudlin post like this one.
 I can only say: she was a beautiful dog in almost every way, and she meant everything to us that a dog can, and her memory will be part of our lives forever.

 There's that old chestnut about pets resembling their owners, or vice versa (I'm never sure which way around that goes.)
-If that's true, and it makes Raya and I a pair of awkward, over-emotional skinny weirdos, prone to nerves and attention deficit, then I know for sure that puts us in the best company imaginable ❤️
+If that's true, and it makes Raya and I a pair of awkward, skinny, over-emotional weirdos prone to nerves and attention deficit, then I know for sure that puts us in the best company imaginable ❤️

 _Farewell, Little Dog.
 You are missed._
 ![Ripley in Central Gardens 2](./img/ripley_park_2.jpg)